Completed research

 Lead partner: Maastricht University

-Cooperation partners: City of Maastricht, Maastricht Bereikbaar, Antea Group; Vrije Universiteit Brussel - COSMOPOLIS, Brusselse Raad voor het Leefmilieu; University of Graz - RCE Graz-Styria, City of Graz; University of Applied Sciences and Arts of Southern Switzerland, City of Bellinzona, Pro Velo Ticino
+Co-operation partners: City of Maastricht, Maastricht Bereikbaar, Antea Group; Vrije Universiteit Brussel - COSMOPOLIS, Brusselse Raad voor het Leefmilieu; University of Graz - RCE Graz-Styria, City of Graz; University of Applied Sciences and Arts of Southern Switzerland, City of Bellinzona, Pro Velo Ticino

 Project management: Petra Wlasak,MA MSc PhD

-Description : The research focused on so-called "living labs", which are a promising tool for tackling current challenges and integrating the interests of citizens, politicians and administrators into urban development on an equal footing.
+Description: The research focussed on so-called "living labs", which are a promising tool for tackling current challenges and integrating the interests of citizens, politicians and administrators into urban development on an equal footing.
 Through participatory dialogue between as many stakeholders as possible, the intellectual, creative and social potential of the people of a city is to be bundled and exploited in joint learning processes.
 While there are numerous positive experiences with living labs, there are also weaknesses, such as the non-involvement of certain social groups in the planning phase or unsatisfactory implementation of the ideas developed on a larger scale.
-The aim of the SmarterLabs project was to analyze these potential problems on the basis of specific transport projects in the partner cities and to make the Living Lab concept "smarter" and refine it by developing guidelines.
+The aim of the SmarterLabs project was to analyse these potential problems on the basis of specific transport projects in the partner cities and to make the Living Lab concept "smarter" and refine it by developing guidelines.
 Experience was gained from Bellinzona, Brussels, Maastricht and Graz.
 Three test workshops in Santander, Istanbul and Helsinki also evaluated the applicability in different regional contexts.
 All project results are available on theSmarterLabs websiteor are available for download.

 Funding: Joint Programming Initiative Urban Europe